jdimpson/csvchart/README.md

 Note that instead of `x-field=date,time`, this new command only has `x-field=date` in the "csv:..." argument.
 Since there are multiple records with the same `date`, by default, only the last record of that day would get charted.
 But by adding `value=confidence` to the "chart:..." argument, all the values for that day will be averaged, and then confidence intervals based on the minimum and maximum for that day.
 Other `value=` values are `min`, `max`, `mean`, `first`, and `last`.
 A `value=` of `maxconfidence` graphs the maximum value for the day, while still showing the min/max confidence interval.
 LIkeways `minconfidence`.

-The behaviour of `value=` in the "chart:..." argument has an aggregation effect that's similar to [GROUP BY](https://www.w3schools.com/sql/sql_groupby.asp) in SQL SELECT statements.
+If this is confusing, consider that the behaviour of `value=` in the "chart:..." argument has an aggregation effect that's similar to [GROUP BY](https://www.w3schools.com/sql/sql_groupby.asp) in SQL SELECT statements.
+Now you are probably more confused...